idapgroup/xcode-localization-parser/README.md

 ## **Acknowledgments:**

    The parsing script used in this project is based on the [LocalizationDemo](https://github.com/vivek-jl/LocalizationDemo) repository by Vivek Joshi.
 A big thank you to the author for providing a helpful script for the community.

+   This project also integrates the [SwiftGen](https://github.com/SwiftGen/SwiftGen) library to generate a `L10n-Constants.swift` file containing constants for localized strings.
+A big thank you to the authors and contributors of SwiftGen for creating such a useful library for the Swift community.